Adobe-Marketing-Cloud/assets-selector-extension/README.md

 # Adobe Assets Selector Extension Configuration

 This repository contains a sample configuration that is hosted by the **App Builder** platform to extend the **Assets Selector**.
-It generates configuration on-the-fly based on the context provided, allowing various [Assets Selector extensions](https://www.aem.live/docs/aem-assets-sidekick-plugin#customizing-the-aem-assets-sidekick-plugin).
+The end point returns the configs as per the schema specified here at [Assets Selector extensions](https://www.aem.live/docs/aem-assets-sidekick-plugin#customizing-the-aem-assets-sidekick-plugin).
+Configuration can be generated on-the-fly based on the context provided, to enforce various filtering at the time of Assets Selector initialization.
 The configuration can be context-aware or context-agnostic depending on the provided parameters.

 ## Overview